Vandebron/tech-blog/public/posts/back-to-the-monolith.md

 <a id="presentation"> </a>

-At [Vandebron](https://vandebron.nl/), we jumped onto the Microservice bandwagon circa 2019.
-Even though this decision wasn't made on a whim and we had read the [literature](https://samnewman.io/books/building_microservices_2nd_edition/), we've still ended up making many mistakes / learning a lot.
-This presentation to students of [VU University, Amsterdam](https://vu.nl/) contains some _our_ learnings in the land of microservices.
+At [Vandebron](https://vandebron.nl/), we jumped onto the "microservice bandwagon" circa 2019.
+We had read the [literature](https://samnewman.io/books/building_microservices_2nd_edition/) and this wasn't a decision made on a whim.
+These are some of the dangers we identified and what we did to mitigate them:
+ * **A stagnating architecture**: compile and unit-test time detection of breaking changes
+ * **Complicated and error prone deployments**: modular CI/CD [pipelines](https://github.com/Vandebron/mpyl)
+ * **Team siloization**: a single repository (AKA monorepo) for all microservices and a discussion platform for cross-domain and cross-team concerns
+ * **Duplication of code**: shared in house libraries for common functionality

+The following presentation to the students of [VU University, Amsterdam](https://vu.nl/) explains how we implemented these decisions and what we learned from them.

 [![Presentation about micro services to students of VU Amsterdam](/images/play_presentation.webp)](https://youtu.be/HDs-pCsEzKM)